AtreyaSh/shallow-discourse-parser/src/README.md

 ## Modifications to the Frankfurt Shallow Discourse Parser (Schenk et al. 2016)

 Our modifications performed optimally in the word-embeddings component of the Frankfurt Shallow Discourse Parser.
-Our best model exceed the baseline model by an F1-score of 0.46%.
+Our best model exceeded the baseline model by an F1-score of 0.46%.
 More detailed information on our models/runs can be found below.

 ## Table of Contents